Trail Sections With Maps

 Tiny

-The Tiny section of the Ganaraska Hiking Trail runs southward from Tiny Conc.
-12 (just south of Penetanguishene) and is approximately 27 km long.
-The Tiny section follows the Tiny Trail (a rail trail owned and operated by the Township of Tiny) and through the village of Wyevale to just south of Tiny Conc.
+The Tiny section of the Ganaraska Hiking Trail runs southward from Overhead Bridge Road in Penetanguishene to Wasaga Beach and is approximately 30.4 km long.
+The Tiny section descends through the Thompson Forest to the Tiny Trail (a rail trail owned and operated by the Township of Tiny) and through the village of Wyevale to just south of Tiny Conc.
 2, where the Ganaraska Hiking Trail leaves the rail trail, turns north for 200 m on County Road 6 and then west on Tiny Conc.
 2 towards the Tiny Marsh.
-In combination with the Ganaraska Hiking Trail, you can hike a great 8-9 km consisting of 2 loops on the Tiny Marsh dykes.
-The Ganaraska Hiking Trail continues westward past the Tiny Marsh Visitor Centre on the Tiny/Flos Townline to Tiny Beaches Road where the Tiny section connects with the Wasaga Beach section.
+In combination with the Ganaraska Hiking Trail, you can hike a great 8-9 km consisting of 2 loops on the Tiny Marsh dikes.
+The Ganaraska Hiking Trail continues westward past the Tiny Marsh Visitor Centre on the Tiny/Flos Townline to Tiny Beaches Road where the Tiny section connects with the Wasaga Beach section, near Allenwood Beach.

 Tiny Trail Description